pnpm/pnpm/packages/pnpm/README.md

 1. If you depend on different versions of lodash, only the files that differ are added to the store.
   If lodash has 100 files, and a new version has a change only in one of those files, `pnpm update` will only add 1 new file to the storage.
 1. All the files are saved in a single place on the disk.
-When packages are installed, their files are hard-linked from that single place consuming no additional disk space.
+When packages are installed, their files are linked from that single place consuming no additional disk space.
+Linking is performed using either hard-links or reflinks (copy-on-write).

 As a result, you save gigabytes of space on your disk and you have a lot faster installations!
 If you'd like more details about the unique `node_modules` structure that pnpm creates and